-- 21. This Part provides the process by which a Remuneration Code firm should ascertain the proportionality level into which it falls.
-Appendix 1 provides supplementary quidance (including examples). - 22.
-A Remuneration Code firm, in order to ascertain its proportionality level, must first establish whether it is part of a group which contains one or more other Remuneration Code firms: - (1) If the firm is not part of such a group (a solo Remuneration Code firm), its proportionality level will depend on its individual characteristics (as determined in accordance with paragraph 24). - (2) If the firm is part of such a group, its proportionality level will depend on a two-stage process (as provided in paragraphs 25 and 26). - (This requires all Remuneration Code firms that are part of the group to fall into the highest proportionality level that any individual Remuneration Code firm in the group would fall into on the assumption that it was a solo Remuneration Code firm.) - 23.
+21. This Part provides the process by which a firm to which the Remuneration Part applies should ascertain the proportionality level into which it falls.
+Appendix 1 provides supplementary guidance (including examples).

+- 22. A firm to which the Remuneration Part applies, in order to ascertain its proportionality level, must first establish whether it is part of a group which contains one or more other firms subject to either the Remuneration Part of the PRA Rulebook or SYSC 19A of the FCA Handbook: - (1) If the firm is not part of such a group (a Remuneration Part solo firm), its proportionality level will depend on its individual characteristics (as determined in accordance with paragraph 24). - (2) If the firm is part of such a group, its proportionality level will depend on a two-stage process (as provided in paragraphs 25 and 26). - (This requires all firms to which the Remuneration Part applies that are part of the group to fall into the highest proportionality level that any individual firm in the group would fall into on the assumption that it was a Remuneration Part solo firm.) - 23.
 Individual guidance may vary the proportionality level into which a firm would otherwise fall under paragraphs 24 to 26.

-Solo Remuneration Code firmsBIPRU firms and third-country BIPRU firms
+Remuneration Part solo firms CRR firms and third country CRR firms

-- 24. The following table shows the proportionality level into which a solo Remuneration Code firm that is a BIPRU firm or a third-country BIPRU firm falls: - (1) A firm of the description given in the second column falls into the proportionality level listed in the first column. - (2) Where applicable, the firm's proportionality level will further depend on whether it held relevant total assets on the relevant date of the amount listed in the third column of the table. - (3) In (2) - (a) 'relevant total assets' means: - for BIPRU firms, the average of the firm's total assets on the firm's last three relevant dates; and - (ii) for third-country BIPRU firms, the average of the firm's total assets that covered the activities of the branch operation in the

-- United Kingdom on the firm's last three relevant dates. - (b) 'relevant date' means: - (i) for BIPRU firms, an accounting reference date; and - (ii) for third-country BIPRU firms 'relevant date' means 31 December.
+- 24. The following table shows the proportionality level into which a Remuneration Part solo firm that is a CRR firm or a third-country CRR firm falls: - (1) A firm of the description given in the second column falls into the proportionality level listed in the first column. - (2) Where applicable, the firm's proportionality level will further depend on whether it held relevant total assets on the relevant date of the amount listed in the third column of the table. - (3) In (2) - (a) 'relevant total assets' means: - (i) for CRR firms, the average of the firm's total assets on the firm's last three relevant dates; and - (ii) for third-country CRR firms, the average of the firm's total assets that covered the activities of the branch operation in the United Kingdom on the firm's last three relevant dates. - (b) 'relevant date' means: - (i) for CRR firms, an accounting reference date; and - (ii) for third-country CRR firms, 31 December.

-The limit confining relevant total assets to those that cover the activities of the branch operation in the United Kingdom is taken from SUP 16.12.3R(1)(a)(iv), which relates to a reporting requirement in relation to non-EEA banks (among others).
-We consider that a firm which needs to ascertain its relevant total assets should apply the general policy on valuation set out in GENPRU 1.3.
+The limit confining relevant total assets to those that cover the activities of the branch operation in the United Kingdom is taken from the

+Supervision sourcebook of the PRA Handbook, SUP 16.12.3R(1)(a)(iv), which relates to a reporting requirement in relation to non-EEA banks (among others).
+We consider that a firm which needs to ascertain its relevant total assets should comply with the requirements of the CRR in respect of valuation of those assets.

-Table B Proportionality levels: solo Remuneration Code firms which are BIPRU firms or third-country BIPRU firms
+Table B Proportionality levels: Remuneration Part solo firms which are CRR firms or third-country CRR firms

-Proportionality level Type of firm Relevant total assets on relevant date of firm (where applicable) Proportionality level one UK Bank.
-Exceeding £50 billion Building society.
-Exceeding £50 billion BIPRU 730,000 firm that is a full scope BIPRU investment firm.
-Exceeding £50 billion Proportionality level two UK Bank.
-Exceeding £15 billion but not exceeding £50 billion Building society.
-Exceeding £15 billion, but not exceeding £50 billion BIPRU 730,000 firm that is a full scope BIPRU investment firm.
-Exceeding £15 billion, but not exceeding £50 billion Proportionality level three UK Bank.
-Not exceeding £15 billion Building society.
-Not exceeding £15 billion Any full scope BIPRU investment firm that does not fall within proportionality level one or proportionality level two (in accordance with this Table).
-Not applicable BIPRU limited licence firm.
-BIPRU limited activity firm.
+Proportionality level Type of firm (a) Relevant total assets on relevant date of firm (where applicable) Proportionality level one Bank, building society or full scope investment firm.
+Exceeding £50 billion Proportionality level two Bank, building society or full scope investment firm.
+Exceeding £15 billion but not exceeding £50 billion Proportionality level three Bank or building society.
+Not exceeding £15 billion Full scope investment firm.
+Not exceeding £15 billion Limited licence investment firm or limited activity investment firm.
+Not applicable